 Overall you and l are painfully aware of cybersecurity threats; however, business implications are sometimes blurry.
 That’s why I’d like to address the business impact of the Spectre and Meltdown attack in a bit more detail from the business point of view.

 But first things first, the basic problem is that the cache of almost any CPU is vulnerable.
-It’s like if you have a huge office campus (the CPU) and all programs work in different offices, programs would hop on the same bus to get to work, and that’s what’s the cache is.
-While all programs are using the same bus, not everybody is sitting in it all the time; however, whoever is sitting on the bus is vulnerable to the exploit.
+If you have a huge office campus (the CPU) and all programs work in different offices, programs would hop on the same bus to get to work, and that’s what the cache is.
+While all programs use the same bus, not everybody sits on it all the time; however, whoever sits on the bus is vulnerable to the exploit.

-Now having made the principle clear, I don’t want to spend too much time discussing the technical details behind the attacks (a good read in that regard can be found here), but I’d like to reflect on the business implications in particular for digital businesses that are dependent on their web applications.
+Having made the principle clear, I don’t want to spend too much time discussing the technical details behind the attacks (a good read in that regard can be found here).
+Still, I’d like to reflect on the business implications for digital businesses dependent on their web applications.

 RockstarTalentING has the following key assets:

 If the vulnerability targeted by Spectre and Meltdown (remember the bus?) gets exploited, the attacker could gain access not only to the assets of RockstarTalentING but also to the cache of the visitors and, therefore, the customers and the talent visiting RockstarTalentING.
-Web applications have become the number one entry point for hackers when not launching the attack from within the organization.
+As a result, web applications have become the number one entry point for hackers when not launching an attack from within the organization.

 So, what could happen to the business of our HR Start-Up RockstarTalentING?

-The focus should clearly start with what’s in your control.
+The focus should start with what’s in your control.

-Your web application is basically also relying on the cache to work, implying that by ensuring that the cache stays clear of any malicious code, you are pretty much on the save side.
+Your web application also relies on the cache to work, implying that you are on the save side by ensuring that the cache stays clear of any malicious code.

 This is how you can do it:

-Getting reliable insights on vulnerabilities and their severity should be the first step—preferable use of automated vulnerability scans that are well managed and maintained.
+Getting reliable insights on vulnerabilities and their severity should be the first step—using automated vulnerability scans that are well managed and maintained.

 Integrating a trusted, reliable security assessment in your agile development of web applications should keep you on the safe side as long as you follow up on the vulnerability mitigation.

-We at Crashtest Security offer a free of charge basic vulnerability scanner.
-We provide a SecDevOps ready security suite to automate your vulnerability scans with each iteration of your agile software development.
+We at Crashtest Security offer a free-of-charge basic vulnerability scanner.
+In addition, we provide a SecDevOps-ready security suite to automate your vulnerability scans with each iteration of your agile software development.